 The quartet performed in San Marino’s New Music Project where they played alongside John Kenny in a 6am sunrise concert as well as working with Surge in Glasgow, appearing in the large scale street theatre production Beautiful Bones as part of Merchant City Festival.

-He is also one of the founders and Artistic Director of the Old Fountain Jazz Orchestra - a big band featuring musicians from conservatoires across UK and young professionals.
+He is also one of the founders and Artistic Director of the Dandelion Jazz Orchestra - a big band featuring musicians from conservatoires across UK and young professionals.
 The orchestra raise money for various charities and provide an educational resource for areas where there is no jazz education.

 Martin is a recipient of the Fordham University Founder's Scholars award as well as the Donald Dewar award which supports the brightest and best of Scotland's young artistic talent.